"Uncle technology" joins Assisi family of St Francis

 Indeed, because of the crowds, particularly in summer, a visitor to the basilica really can’t get much quality time with Giotto’s 13th century frescoes depicting the life of St. Francis and the saint’s message of peace and love of nature.

 “The message is still the gospel and Francis himself.
-This is just the medium,” Fortunato said at the weekend inauguration of the center.
+This is just the medium,” Fortunato said at the weekend inauguration of the centre.

 The darkened rooms offer an educational appetizer ahead of an artistic and spiritual experience that many people - Christian or not - find awe-inspiring.